AniSundar18/CS769_NLP/README.md

 # Seq2Emo: A Sequence to Multi-Label Emotion Classification

-This repo presents the script to replicate the results of Seq2Emo, CC, BR, BR-att as described in the paper.
+This repository offers the script and environment settings needed for replicating the ablations we performed on the GoEmotions dataset and which are detailed in the project report.

 ## Requirements